gfranko/amdclean/README.md

 ## Unit Tests

 All unit tests are written using the [jasmine-node](https://github.com/mhevery/jasmine-node) library and can be found in the `test/specs/` folder.
-You can run the unit tests by typing: `npm test`
+You can run the unit tests by typing: `npm test`.

 ## FAQ